• Skip to primary navigation

 What is Ultimate Performace Mode

-The Ultimate Performance mode is specifically designed for high-end PCs.
-When enabled, this mode allows you get a bit more performance out of your Windows 10 machine.
-This performance improvement may not significant, but in games, you might see a few extra FPS (frames per second).
+The Ultimate Performance mode is a new Power Option specifically designed for PCs with mid to high-end GPUs.
+This mode allows you to get a bit more performance out of your Windows 10 machine when enabled.
+This performance improvement may not be significant, but you might see a few extra FPS (frames per second) in games.
+Keep in mind that enabling Ultimate Performance Mode might increase the overall power consumption and heat output.

 Check Your Windows Version

-To make use of the Windows Ultimate Performance Mode, you should be using Windows 10 April 2018 update (v1803).
+To use this new feature, you should be running Windows 10 April 2018 update (v1803) or higher.

-You can check your current Windows version from "About Windows."
+You can check your current Windows version from the “About Windows” page.

-Once you are sure you are using Windows 10 with April 2018 update, proceed to enable Ultimate Performance Mode.
+Once you are sure you are using Windows 10 with April 2018 update or higher, follow the steps given below to enable Ultimate Performance Mode.

 Enable ultimate performance mode - windows version